top of page

 LOGO 01 - TheValleyWalker 2025 - WHITE.png

-Walking with men of all ages to create a paradigm shift in dealing with the loss that has brought them to this valley called grief
+to create a paradigm shift in dealing with the loss that has brought them to this valley called grief

 meet the